-The 2016 Jeep Cherokee SUV interior blends traditional Jeep cues – such as the trapezoidal "center stack" – with modern touches to create an attractive and upscale layout.
+The 2017 Jeep Cherokee SUV interior blends traditional Jeep cues -- such as the trapezoidal "center stack" -- with modern touches to create an attractive and upscale layout.
 The seats offer good support and come trimmed in either attractive cloth or soft Nappa leather.
 The heated and ventilated top-of-the-line seats also come with power adjustments and memory.
 The 2nd-row seats adjust forward and backward for better legroom, and split 60/40 for maximum cargo flexibility.
 We were particularly fond of the available wireless-device charging pad, plus the enormous glove box.
-However, we do wish the Cherokee offered more room overall inside.
+However, we do wish the Cherokee offered more room overall.

-Jeep Cherokee Latitude, Altitude, Limited and Trailhawk models can get the 3.2-liter Pentastar V6 engine.
+Jeep Cherokee Sport, Latitude, Altitude, Limited and Trailhawk models can get the 3.2-liter Pentastar V6 engine, which is standard on the Overland.
 There are three 4WD systems available as well: Active Drive I, Active Drive II and, on Trailhawk models, Active Drive Lock.
-Other upgrades include an 8.4-inch touch screen for Uconnect, an Alpine premium audio with nine speakers and a subwoofer, and a CommandView dual-pane panoramic sunroof with power sunshade.
-Cherokee Limited models add leather, heated power seats and steering wheel, Keyless Enter-N-Go, and 18-inch aluminum wheels.
+Other upgrades include an 8.4-inch touch screen for Uconnect, a 9-speaker Alpine audio system and a CommandView dual-pane panoramic sunroof with power sunshade.
+Limited models offer leather, heated and ventilated power seats, a heated steering wheel, Keyless Enter-N-Go, and 18-inch aluminum wheels.
 Trailhawk models emphasize off-road capabilities with skidplates, an increased ride height and a more rugged look.

 9-SPEED AUTOMATIC TRANSMISSION